14 Badass, Groundbreaking Women Who Fought for Their Beliefs

 Feminists around the world are calling for change, because the fight for equality isn’t over yet.
 But, let’s be honest, feminism isn’t exactly a 21st-century initiative.
 As amazing as the current movement is, we’d be nothing without the strong foundations laid by powerful women through history.

-This year being the 100-year anniversary of (some) women getting the vote in the UK, we thought now was the perfect time to look back and recognise some of the ground-breaking achievements of our foremothers.
+There's never a bad time to look back and recognise some of the ground-breaking achievements of our foremothers.

 So, give it up for these completely badass women, who were owning feminism way before we donned our pussy hats.